flupe/verification-template/README.md

 ## Prerequisites:

 To use this template it is necessary to have cabal, ghc and make installed.
 If you don't have these installed you can follow the instructions below, else you can continue on to [here.](#dependencies)

 ### For Windows (Using Chocolately):

 It is recommended that you install chocolately as a package manager that allows for installing software by using the built-in terminal in Windows.
 For the latest instruction on installing chocolately [click here](https://chocolatey.org/install#individual) and use the individual installation method.

-To install all prerequisites execute the following codes in your terminal:
+To install all prerequisites execute the following commands in your terminal:
 ```
 choco install ghc cabal make
 refreshenv
 ```

-Now you're good to go to for installing the dependencies.
+Now you can go ahead and install the dependencies.

 ## Dependencies